how to keep succulents alive

 Crop person re-potting succulents to smaller pots

-For succulents to survive indoors, they will require constant movement by either looking for a spot that has enough sunlight, shade or even aeration.
-It will be cumbersome if your succulents are in big pots that will also take up space.
-For this reason, it is best to re-pot your outdoor succulents in sizeable pots for them to fit inside.
+For succulents to survive indoors, they will require constant movement, such as looking for a spot with enough sunlight, shade, or even aeration.
+It will be cumbersome if your succulents are in big pots that also take up space.
+For this reason, it is best to re-pot your outdoor succulents in sizeable pots so that they fit inside.

-You can find a smaller pot that can fit near the window or a pot that you can easily move around.
+You can find a smaller pot that fits near the window or that is easy to move around.

 8. Ensure There Are Drainage Holes In Your Planting Pot